codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

 ### Example Promotion Policies

 Let's consider a few different Promotion Polices.
 As you can see in the table below, each Policy has a name, priority, validation settings, and target attributes.
 Note that not all settings are defined or configured for all policies.
-But all policies have a pre-defined Priority, and one or both tagret attributes.
+But all policies have a pre-defined Priority, and one or both target attributes.

 {: .table .table-bordered .table-hover}
 | Promotion Policy       |             |